 This framework ensures a balanced ratio between comprehensive coverage, depth of content, and maintenance effort.

-Describe the type of questions you want to generate.
+Approve the questions you want to keep and publish them

 Question Generation

-The more context you provide to the system, the more accurately the generated questions will align with your expectations.
+💡 The more context you give the assistant, the closer the generated questions will match your expectations.

-The difficulty levels (Easy, Medium, and Hard) are aligned with Bloom’s Taxonomy.
-They cover various cognitive levels, ranging from basic factual recall to knowledge transfer and practical application.
+The levels Easy, Medium and Hard are based on Bloom's taxonomy and cover different cognitive levels — from pure recall to transfer and application.

 Reviewing and Publishing Questions